-3. Important documents, like your home insurance policy number.
+3. Keep important documents handy like your home insurance policy and policy number.

 4. Put your policy's claims line number in your mobile, so it's with you at all times.
-We have a number of different Home Insurance policies, find the right number for you.
+Visit our Contact Us page to find the right number.

 1. Stay safe.
 There isn’t a great deal you can do during a bad storm except stay inside, sit tight and wait for it to blow over.